 You don’t always need B roll to be video.
 It’s perfectly acceptable to use photos, especially if you use them in a creative way.
 If you don’t have photos and you’re creating a video for a client they probably will have a folder full of images they use for marketing.
 Finally, look to stock image libraries if you just need stock images.

 There are plenty of resources that will help you create charts and graphics that you can include in your videos.
 If you are not artistic consider hiring someone to do the work for you.
 You don’t need to spend a fortune with a design agency, look online for a freelancer, or go to Fiverr.

 Create or buy animations

 If you are a video editor the chances are that you’ll be able to create your own animations.
-If you can’t do it from scratch consider geting a template for your software and using that.
-If you need something despoke look on Fiverr, you’ll find plenty of options on the site.
+If you can’t do it from scratch consider getting a template for your software and using that.
+If you need something bespoke look on Fiverr, you’ll find plenty of options on the site.

 If you can’t create your own B roll footage, don’t want to buy stock footage, and you can’t pay for a Fiverr gig there’s still hope.
 Look online for free images, illustrations, and video clips.
 You will find a terrific amount of good stuff out there.
 My go-to sites would be Canva, Pexels, Pixabay, and Unsplash.